 Focusing a telescope may sound intimidating, but it’s actually a remarkably easy process.
-In this article, we will explain what focusing a telescope actually means, how focusers work, and why it’s important.
+In this article, we will explain what how to focus a telescope actually means, how focusers work, and why it’s important.

-Most telescopes have an external focusing device which physically shifts the eyepiece or camera back and forth along the optical axis of the telescope (the path the light travels).
-The focal plane of the telescope has to either hit the sensor of a camera directly, or land somewhere in the eyepiece where the final image is magnified for your eye to view.
+Most telescopes have an external focusing device that physically shifts the eyepiece or camera back and forth along the optical axis of the telescope (the path the light travels).
+The focal plane of the telescope has to either hit the sensor of a camera directly or land somewhere in the eyepiece where the final image is magnified for your eye to view.

 Some telescopes, mainly Schmidt-Cassegrains and Maksutov-Cassegrains, focus by adjusting the primary mirror along a rod and thus shifting the spacing between the primary and secondary mirrors.
 This keeps the eyepiece/camera and other accessories at a fixed point attached to the back of the telescope.
 However, it can be a bit confusing for beginners as there’s no physical feedback when you adjust focus.
 Additionally, the mirror can shift or flop as it moves on the rod which can make the image appear to wobble when focusing at high magnification.

 Types of Focusers